-So this one really comes down to your individual body chemistry and personal preference.
-Some people feel that the oil based fragrances last longer on their skin, while others smell the alcohol based sprays longer.
+This really comes down to your individual body chemistry and personal preference.
+Some people feel that the oil-based fragrances last longer on their skin, while others smell the alcohol-based sprays longer.

-Personally, I find that the alcohol based sprays last longer on my skin, while the oils kind of melt in and fade away, but that's not necessarily true for everyone.
-This is why I offer mini samples of the oil based and alcohol based perfumes - so you can try both and see what you prefer!
+Personally, I find that the alcohol-based sprays last longer on my skin - the oils kind of melt in and fade away.
+But that's not necessarily true for everyone!
+This is why I offer mini samples of everything - so you can try both and see what you prefer!

-Sillage is the term for the trail of scent that you leave in your wake when wearing a perfume.
-The sillage when you wear an oil based roll-on or solid perfume is usually pretty minimal, whereas there's much more potential to make a bigger impact with your personal scent with the sprays.
+"Sillage" is the term for the trail of scent that you leave in your wake when wearing a perfume.
+The sillage when you wear an oil-based roll-on or solid perfume is minimal, while there's much more potential to make an impact with the sprays.